1. Accessibility Directorate

 • Alex LeBlanc – Retired Tradesman, Human Rights Advocate, Wolfville

-• Chrissi Lynch – Co-ordinator of Student Services, Strait Regional Centre for Education, Queensville
+• Chrissi Lynch – Co-ordinator, Student Services, Strait Regional Centre for Education, Queensville

 • Patricia Monaghan - Executive Director, Nova Scotia Early Childhood Development Intervention Services, Halifax